Which place is cheaper, Lake Garda or Milan?

 Milan receives a lot of rain in the autumn.
 Milan usually gets more rain in October than Lake Garda.
 Milan gets 103 mm (4 in) of rain, while Lake Garda receives 82 mm (3.2 in) of rain this time of the year.

 Both Lake Garda and Milan are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Milan for the museums, the shopping scene, and the cuisine during these months.
+Also, the winter months attract visitors to Lake Garda because of the museums, the shopping scene, and the cuisine.

 Milan usually receives more sunshine than Lake Garda during winter.
 Milan gets 119 hours of sunny skies, while Lake Garda receives 98 hours of full sun in the winter.